You don't have any saved vehicles!

-What are the pros and cons of choosing a diesel vs. gas truck?
-This is a good question that comes to us often here at Cornerstone Plymouth near Minneapolis, as drivers look at our vast used inventory.
-This short guide should help you understand the benefits offered by both gas and diesel engines.
+What are the pros and cons of diesel trucks and gas trucks?
+This is a good question that many Minneapolis drivers often ask us at Cornerstone Plymouth when they look at our vast used inventory.
+This short guide will break down the pros and cons of a diesel vs. gas engine.
 Ultimately, your personal situation will be the deciding factor to answer your question, “Should I get a diesel or gas truck?”

 Diesel Engine Pros